 NUJ member denounces police failure to investigate threat to rape her baby

-Amnesty International and the National Union of Journalists (NUJ) in the UK and Ireland are supporting Northern Ireland journalist Patricia Devlin and call for threats against the media to be taken seriously.
+Amnesty International and the NUJ are supporting Northern Ireland journalist Patricia Devlin and are calling for threats against the media to be taken seriously.

 Patricia has received death threats and other threats of violence, today she will lodge an official complaint with the Police Ombudsman of Northern Ireland over what she says is a police failure to investigate a threat to rape her baby.

 In October 2019, Patricia Devlin, an award-winning crime reporter working for the Sunday World newspaper, received a threat by direct message to her personal Facebook account.
 The sender threatened to rape her newborn son.
 It was signed with the name of a neo-Nazi terror group, Combat 18, which in the past has had links to loyalist paramilitaries in Northern Ireland.

 The person suspected to be behind the threat is a convicted criminal, with links to both loyalist paramilitaries and far-right groups, who is believed to have been involved in violent attacks in Northern Ireland.